bwmcadams/blog-old/_posts/2013-01-17-Distributing_Akka_Workloads_And_Shutting_Down_After.markdown

 }
 {% endhighlight %}

 Note the addition of a call to the `withRouter()` method on our `Props[ActorName]` declaration.
 Where a normal `Props[ActorName]` call sets up a single Actor, `withRouter()` will return us a Router with `nrOfInstances` child actors.
-Here, we've setup a `RoundRobinRouter` with 10 routees; if we look at the output of running this new `SimpleRoutedMain`, we'll see our log entries have several different actor IDs in them:
+Here, we've setup a `RoundRobinRouter` with 10 routees; if we look at the output of running this new `SimpleRouterSetup`, we'll see our log entries have several different actor IDs in them:

 {% highlight text %}
 [INFO] [01/17/2013 15:32:51.897] [SimpleSystem-akka.actor.default-dispatcher-7] [akka://SimpleSystem/user/simpleRoutedActor/$f] Got a valid message: Hello, Akka #6!